Growing with our community

 And in May 2019, we opened a second Tidelands Health Rehabilitation Hospital, an affiliate of Encompass Health, in Little River.

 In addition to renovation and expansion projects on our main hospital campuses, our health system continues to develop our network of outpatient care locations.

 In recent years, we have opened several new physician practices including Tidelands Health Family Medicine and Tidelands Health Women’s Center at Holmestown Road, as well as Tidelands Health Family Medicine at Prince Creek.

-Work on Tidelands Health Medical Park at The Market Common is also well underway.
-Slated to open in late summer 2019, this 65,000-square foot facility will be home to a host of health and wellness services, including primary care, specialty care, physical therapy, lab, imaging and more.
+Tidelands Health Medical Park at The Market Common opened in September 2019.
+The 65,000-square foot facility is home to a host of health and wellness services, including primary care, specialty care, physical therapy, lab, imaging and more.